14 Data Cleaning

 14.1 Data cleaning for data sharing

 Data cleaning is the process of organizing and transforming raw data into a dataset that can be easily accessed and analyzed.
-Data cleaning can essentially result in two different types of datasets; a dataset cleaned for general data sharing purposes and a dataset cleaned for a specific analysis.
-The former means that the dataset is still in its truest, raw form, but has been minimally altered to allow the data to be correctly interpreted.
-A dataset cleaned for general data sharing means that it includes the entire study sample (no one is removed), all missing data is still labelled as missing (no imputation is done), and no analysis-specific variables have been calculated.
+Data cleaning can essentially result in two different types of datasets; a dataset curated for general data sharing purposes, and a dataset cleaned for a specific analysis.
+The former means that the dataset is still in its true, raw form, but has been de-identified and minimally altered to allow the data to be correctly interpreted (Cook et al. 2021; Neild, Robinson, and Agufa 2022; Van Dijk, Schatschneider, and Hart 2021).
+A dataset cleaned for general data sharing means that it includes the entire study sample (no one is removed), all missing data is still labeled as missing (no imputation is done), and no analysis-specific variables have been calculated.
 Any further cleaning is taken care of in another phase of cleaning during analyses.

 Ultimately, you can think of data in three distinct phases (see Figure 14.2).